thetaepsilon/aot_server_config/readme.md

-# Coming soon...

-You're a bit early for the party.

-License: TBC
+# \#archlinux-offtopic minetest server config

+what it says on the tin, really.